directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson38.md

 {{<card header="**1st script**">}}
 The photo captures a woman in the kitchen, clearly stressed over paperwork. <br/>
-She's likely working on expense reports or balancing household accounts, comparing receipts in her hand to a financial statement on the table, but the numbers don't seem to add up. <br/>
+She’s probably redoing expense reports or balancing the household budget. <br/>
+She’s comparing receipts with a printed expense report on the table, but the numbers aren't adding up. <br/>
-She has her right hand on her forehead and brushes her hair back slightly, furrowing her brow in frustration. <br/>
+With her right hand on her forehead, she’s pushing her hair back, frowning in frustration. <br/>
 She's taken off her glasses and placed them on the table, trying to figure out why the numbers aren't matching, but she seems completely stumped. <br/>
 She’s probably checking online bank statements and credit card transactions on her laptop and smartphone, but even that isn't helping her remember. <br/>
 <br/>
 I'll stop here for now, as the explanation is quite long.<br/>
 <br/>
-(119 words)
+(120 words)
 {{</card>}}